 Indra was given the responsibility of protecting the world against the Asura.
-He had protected it successfully for many years, and the goddess Lakshmi’s presence had made him sure of success.
+He had protected it successfully for many years, and the goddess, Lakshmi’s presence, had made him sure of success.
 As per Indra Purana, sage Durvasa had offered a garland of sacred flowers to Lord Indra.
 He, in turn, dishonored the present and threw the flowers to the floor.
 Soon, the rishi cursed Indra and all the gods of his heaven.
-Goddess Lakshmi left Indras abode and entered into the Milky Ocean.
+Goddess Lakshmi left Indra’s abode and entered the Milky Ocean.
 As a result, the asuras defeated gods.
 Indra then asked Vishnu what should be done.
 He advised churning the milk of the sea with the help of the Asura.

-Following the advice of Lord Vishnu, all the Devas and asuras began the churning using Mandaraachal hill.
-As soon as the hill began to sink.
-Soon, Lord Vishnu took the incarnation of turtle and supported the mountain in his back.
-Soon, the churning created heavier tractions and released several valuables such as precious gemstones that were accepted by the gods including Lord Vishnu.
-Then the deadliest poison Halahala emerged out and drank by Lord Shiva.
+Following the advice of Lord Vishnu, all the Devas and asuras began the churning using Mandaraachal hill as soon as the hill began to sink.
+Soon, Lord Vishnu took the incarnation of the turtle and supported the mountain in his back.
+Soon, the churning created heavier tractions and released several valuables such as precious gemstones that the gods, including Lord Vishnu, accepted.
+Then the deadliest poison, Halahala, emerged out and drank by Lord Shiva.

 Appearance and symbolism

 Lakshmi usually wears a red dress sewed with golden threads.
-She is often represented by her husband Vishnu.
-It implies wealth and prosperity are coupled with maintenance of life, justice, and peace.
+Her husband, Vishnu, often represents her.
+It implies wealth and prosperity are coupled with the maintenance of life, justice, and peace.